leafanine/acer-recertified-tg-bot/README.md

 # acer-recertified-tg-bot
 Shows a list of laptops in acer recertified website.
-Thanks Mocchi <span href="https://github.com/Jebaitedneko">@jebaitedneko</span> for the scrapper.
+Thanks Mochi [@jebaitedneko](https://github.com/Jebaitedneko) for the scrapper.